Can you tell me something about yourself and your school?

 Our American chapter presidents are there to drive and promote fundraising, and they are leaders and donors themselves.
 They will hold events, and try to encourage alumni to allow other scholars and students to have the same experiences and opportunities as them.

 This week alone, we created 3 more chapters in the Gulf and South-East Asia regions.

 If all your content is on the private platform, how do those who are not signed up see it?

 We put snippets or reduced versions on social media.
-If readers or viewers want to read the full story or to watch the full video, they have to join Global Connect to do so.
+If readers or viewers want to read the full story or to watch the full video, they have to join the platform to do so.
 That way it’s driving traffic to our platform, and getting people to sign up.
-This way we can measure engagement on social media and correlate this with our sign ups.
+This way we can measure engagement on social media and correlate this with our sign-ups.

 It also means that members are notified when new stories are published.

 We use the same method with our newsletter which goes out to around 5,000 alumni and friends, where again we will put those stories, but they will stop at a certain point, and to read the full story or watch the video, they have to go to the platform.

 How do you manage and validate the sign-ups?